 Section 2.1.
 Dues Check-off.
-Upon receipt of a signed authorization in the form set forth herein, the City will deduct from the pay of the employees covered by this Agreement the monthly dues in the amount payable by him or her as certified by the Union to the City.
-Deductions shall be made from earnings payable in the first pay period of each month beginning with the first month immediately following the date of receipt of such authorization.
-Such deduction shall be remitted to the Secretary-Treasurer of Lodge 1000 within ten (10) days after the deduction has been made.
-Authorization cards shall be in the following manner:
+Upon receipt of a signed authorization in the form provided by the Union, the City will deduct from the pay of the employees covered by this Agreement the monthly dues in the amount payable by him or her as certified by the Union to the City.
+Deductions shall be made from earnings payable in the first and second pay period of each month beginning with the first month immediately following the date of receipt of such authorization.
+Such deduction shall be remitted to the Secretary-Treasurer of Lodge 1000 within ten (10) days after the last deduction for the month has been made